PFF Scholars

 The PFF Scholars program is designed to help talented researchers obtain independent funding to continue their studies.
 The PFF aims to support projects that offer a high likelihood of improving the understanding of pulmonary fibrosis in the areas of basic science, translational research, clinical research, epidemiological research, and health services research.

-Meet the 2023 PFF Scholars!
+Meet the new class of PFF Scholars!

 Goals of the program